Tony118g/doctor-diary/README.md

    * After a search, the user can opt for the search menu again or for the main menu.
 * Instead of asking the user to manually input a date to choose a cancelation option, I found it was better to provide a list of options to choose from.
    * This meant less input was required from the user making the process much faster.
-   * If only one option is available, the selection process is skipped all together.
+   * If only one option is available, the selection process is skipped altogether.

-Although slight changes were made, the program generally follows the flow of the chart below and the purpose of the chart was to help me invision what I wanted to achieve and how I wanted to achieve it.
+Although slight changes were made, the program generally follows the flow of the chart below and the purpose of the chart was to help me envision what I wanted to achieve and how I wanted to achieve it.
 It played a key role in planning and development overall.

 ![flowchart-screenshot](assets/readme-images/doctor-diary-flowchart.png)